 Note: Versions of firmware and NVSRAM that ship with this product might be later releases than those listed in this document.
-To ensure that you have the
+To ensure that you have the latest versions of the firmware and the NVSRAM, be sure to read the readme file that is shipped with the product.
+You can also find the latest readme file at the following Web site:

-Click the link for your FAStT storage server.
-When the page opens, click Storage Manager v8.4.
-Accept the license agreement, then click the v8.4 link for IBM FAStT Storage Manager for Solaris.
+Click the link for your FAStT Storage Server.
+When the page opens, click Storage Manager v8.3.
+Accept the license agreement, then click the v8.3 link for IBM FAStT Storage Manager for Solaris.

-For system-level hardware and software requirements and patch levels, see Appendix C, "Solaris system requirements," on page 123.
+For system-level hardware and software requirements and patch levels, see Appendix C, "Solaris system requirements," on page 107.